jdsandifer/AutoLISP/README.md

 I look forward to improving the programs through user testing and feedback in a very iterative and continually improving process.
 It's rewarding being able to use my programming skills in my current drafting job - not something I expected.

 ###Other Info
-Files in the `/3rd Party` folder are written by others and used by permission - primarily to help me learn new techiques or commands in the language.

 The `/Old` folder has stubs of previous coding.
 Most of it has been revised and simplified and moved to a newer file.
 I'm retaining it for refecence - it may be useful in future functions.

 Items in the `/Related` folder include items that aren't AutoLISP code, but are important to retain; custom AutoCAD menu code and a Notepad++ AutoLISP language file are two examples.